oormacheah/CI_2022-23_304811/lab1/README.md

 ## Approach
 The problem was tackled by re-adapting the given search algorithms and utils for performing a search among the possible solutions.
 The class State was modified in order to keep both a list of lists and a set representing the set coverage of such state.
 The method covers() was used for indicating wether a given list is a subset of the covered set.
 In order to improve memory efficiency, after a solution state has been found, it won't be explored for further nodes.
 Another optimization is that a node won't be considered an available action if the next list is a subset of the already coverered set (this avoids repetition and lists that don't expand the covered set).
+The \_\_init\_\_() method stores the list of lists **sorted** such that another State with the same list of lists in different order is not considered nor stored, improving the memory efficiency significantly.
 ***
 ## Breadth-First and Depth-First
 Depth-First finds a solution first, as expected, but traversing all the possible paths (even with the optimizations) is an extremely expensive task.
 For N=10 and further, the algorithm doesn't end.